openstack/nova/doc/source/adminguide/network.vlan.rst

 Compute nodes have per-VLAN interfaces and bridges created as required.
 These do NOT have IP addresses in the host to protect host access.
-Compute nodes have iptables/ebtables entries created per project and instance to protect against IP/MAC spoofing.
+Compute nodes have iptables/ebtables entries created per project and instance to protect against IP/MAC address spoofing and ARP poisoning.

 External Infrastructure
 -----------------------